 I went to this school in the Lyceum (advanced magnet) program during years 2011-2014 and I found it very disappointing.
 Most of the teachers were good (like the math teachers) but especially for science some of them were terrible.
 My parents were not connected with what was going on in the program at all.
 Because of the degree of separation between the magnet program and the mainstream program I found that some of the students were very mean.
 In total if you want to go to a good program but also undergo some seriously high stress and upset from all different factors then this is the program for you.

 Lincoln Middle School is a public middle school in Ellenton.
-The principal of Lincoln Middle School is MR. RONNIE KING and can be contacted at KINGR@MANATEESCHOOLS.NET.
+The principal of Lincoln Middle School is MR. RONNIE KING, whose e-mail is KINGR@MANATEESCHOOLS.NET.
 560 students attend Lincoln Middle School and identify primarily as Hispanic; Multiracial; and Black, non-Hispanic.
 9% of the Lincoln Middle School students have "limited English proficiency."
 38% of the 560 students here are paying reduced lunch prices.
-The ratio of students to teachers at Lincoln Middle School is 17:1.
+The student to teacher ratio at Lincoln Middle School is 17:1.
 Manatee School for the Arts is one of the nearest middle schools.

 - Computer arts